digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

           xbee.close()

 .. note::
   Remote XBee devices cannot be opened, so they cannot be closed either.
-To close the connection of a remote device you need to close the connection of the local associated device.
+To close the connection of a remote device, close the connection of the local associated device.